Buying A House Without A REALTOR®: What To Consider

 Buying a home means working with a lot of third-party experts.
 A REALTOR® can direct you to quality professionals, such as contractors and home inspectors, that will make the buying process easier.

-When you don’t have an agent, you must research services and businesses on your own, which can increase your chances of getting stuck with shoddy work.
+When you don’t have an agent, you must research services and businesses on your own, which can make it harder to find the right help.

 See What You Qualify For